fishandchipsing/Sketch-screens-to-kilos/README.md

 # Sketch-screens-to-kilos
 **A true measurements of your daily digital fatigue.**

-* Have you ever had the problem of quantifing the work you've done?
+* Have you ever had the problem quantifing the work you've done?
-* Is your boss never happy of how much you produced?
+* Is your boss never happy about how much you produced?
 * Isn't it just complicated to assess the value of your daily production of wireframes or screens?

 **Those days are over!**